Philanthropy in the National Park Service

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Laurance Rockefeller (here, next to this marker); Establishment of Virgin Islands National Park (here, next to this marker); Horse Mill (approx. 4.6 miles away); Annaberg Historic Trail (approx. 4.6 miles away); Slave Quarters (approx. 4.6 miles away); Windmill (approx. 4.7 miles away); Boiling Room (approx. 4.7 miles away); Arthur S. Fairchild (approx. 8.7 miles away).
 Touch for a list and map of all markers in Cruz Bay.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 30, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 470 times since then and 8 times this year.
+It was originally submitted on October 30, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 483 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on October 30, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.